lkj000/amapiano-ai-app/README.md

 ### Key Differentiators

 - **Amapiano AI vs. Suno/ElevenLabs**: While generative AI tools are great for quick idea generation, Amapiano AI offers a complete, professional production environment.
-Its integrated DAW, curated libraries, and deep cultural and analytical tools provide a comprehensive ecosystem that goes far beyond simple generation.
+Its integrated DAW, microphone input capabilities, curated libraries, and deep cultural and analytical tools provide a comprehensive ecosystem that goes far beyond simple generation.
 - **Amapiano AI vs. Logic Pro/Ableton Live**: Traditional DAWs are powerful but generic.
 Amapiano AI provides a specialized, streamlined workflow for amapiano production with built-in, culturally authentic instruments, patterns, and AI-powered creative tools that would require dozens of expensive third-party plugins to replicate in a standard DAW.

 In summary, Amapiano AI is not just a music generator or a standard DAW; it's a **next-generation cultural technology platform** dedicated to the preservation, creation, and education of a specific, globally significant musical genre.